 Why choose UCLA Health for ophthalmology?

-The UCLA Stein Eye Institute was established in 1966 by Jules Stein, MD, and Bradley Straatsma, MD, JD, founding chairman of our Division of Ophthalmology.
+The UCLA Stein Eye Institute was established in 1966 by Jules Stein, MD, and Bradley Straatsma, MD, JD, founding chairman of our Department of Ophthalmology.
 When you choose UCLA Health for eye care, you benefit from:

-Comprehensive programs: We offer a full range of services through the Stein Eye Institute and Doheny Eye Centers.
+Comprehensive programs: We offer a full range of ophthalmology services through the Stein Eye Institute and Doheny Eye Centers.
 Our goal is to prevent blindness through patient care programs, vision research, training and outreach.
 We offer a wide range of subspecialty programs so that all patients have access to the targeted care they need.

 Research-driven treatments: Our team has been key in multiple eye care milestones.
 For example, we performed the first stem cell-derived transplant of retinal cells (cells that help you see) to treat legally blind patients.
 Patients in our program continue to have access to leading-edge, research-based treatment options.

-Recognized expertise: Our specialists are excellent at patient care and research and have achieved recognition for their expertise.
+Recognized expertise: Our opthalmologists are excellent at patient care and research and have achieved recognition for their expertise.
 For example, nearly two dozen of our clinicians rank each year among Los Angeles Magazine’s “Top Doctors.”

 Our areas of care

 Many of our specialists research and implement new treatments for most eye conditions.
 Experts conduct robust research and deliver the latest treatments at these academic centers:

 Experts treat patients who want to enhance their appearance through surgery.
 For example, treatment might involve eyelid reshaping, fat transfer or liposuction to alter a person’s facial features.
 Patients who want aesthetic surgery receive care from specialists trained in both ophthalmic and plastic surgery.